Childproofing

 Childproofing (also called baby proofing) is the act of making an environment or object safe for children.
 This reduces risks to a level considered acceptable by a society, an institution, or to specific parents.
 Childproofing may include restriction of children to safe areas or preventing children from reaching unsafe areas.
 This can be accomplished by the parent or by hiring a professional for assistance.
 Childproofing is gaining more prominence now that parents have greater access to information on child injury and a wide variety of products are available to help prevent it.
-It has become so top-of-mind for parents that even hotels and child-friendly resorts are offering "child-proof" rooms.
+It has become the top-of-mind for parents so much so that hotels and child-friendly resorts are offering "child-proof" rooms.